-Third, Washington should seek international agreement on labor standards in existing trade agreements and independent of them.
-The updating of the North American Free Trade Agreement as the U.S.-Mexico-Canada Agreement to protect worker representation and unions was positive in two senses: first, it helped secure rights for Mexican workers, and second, it demonstrated that the U.S. labor movement can get their legitimate concerns about labor rights addressed while keeping markets relatively open.
+Washington should also seek international agreement on labor standards.
+The updating of the North American Free Trade Agreement as the U.S.-Mexico-Canada Agreement to protect worker representation and unions was positive in two senses: first, it helped secure rights for Mexican workers, and second, it demonstrated that the U.S. labor movement can at least tacitly support trade deals if their concerns about labor rights are addressed.
 Washington should now turn the tables on itself and pursue trade agreements with countries that have higher labor standards than it does.
 This would reinforce the changes in legislation and enforcement that it should also make.
-This move could be combined with an agreement among democracies to ban the import of products produced by coerced or prison labor, as in China's Xinjiang region.
+This move could be combined with an agreement among democracies to ban the import of products produced by unpaid prison labor, as in China's Xinjiang region.